mgiesen/LD2410/README.md

 # LD2410

-A streamlined library for the LD2410 sensor, providing a high-level interface for UART communication and output observation, with minimal user code required.
-Built with the Arduino framework, making it compatible with common MCUs like Espressif chips (e.g., ESP8266, ESP32) and all Arduino boards.
+A comprehensive library for the LD2410 mmWave radar sensor, providing both a high-level interface for UART communication and an optional web dashboard for easy configuration and monitoring.
+Built with the Arduino framework, making it compatible with common MCUs like Arduinos or Espressif chips (e.g., ESP32).

-Additionally, this repository includes a complete web dashboard for the LD2410 library and sensor, enabling data visualization and sensor configuration.

 > [!WARNING]
 > This library is currently under development and is not yet ready for production use.
 The API may change frequently until the stable release.

 ## Features

+- **Core Library**

-- Optional UART communication with configurable baud rates
+  - Streamlined UART communication
-- Optional Output pin observation using an interrupt callback
+  - Simple output pin observation
-- Optional Debugging support via serial output
   - Ring buffer implementation for efficient serial data handling
+  - Minimal user code required

+- **Optional Web Dashboard**
+  - Real-time sensor data visualization
+  - Interactive configuration interface
+  - Mobile-friendly responsive design

 ## Usage